Are You A Dog Bore?

 When it gets to this point, many dog owners might start to feel judged.
 If the dog is badly behaved – they’re not training their dog.
 If they are training the dog – then they’re not letting the dog be a dog.

-Moreover – if they talk too much about the dog – they are being nothing but lame and tediously boring.
+Moreover – if they talk too much about the dog – they are tediously boring.
 This is probably the point at which many doting owners turn to their pooch for comfort.

 More than just a dog.

 For many people – a dog is just a dog – even for dog owners themselves.
 Others take their dog owning duties seriously.
 After all, dogs are a big commitment.
-Undoubtedly, dogs take up a great deal of anyone’s time – not just the poor devil getting their ear bent about it all.
+Dogs take up a great deal of anyone’s time – (including the poor soul getting their ear bent about it all).

-But, it doesn’t change the fact, that dogs don’t just blunder into being good family pets.
+But, it doesn’t change the fact – dogs don’t just blunder into being good family pets.
 They need structure and direction and training – and it all takes time.

 Pet parents.